 The Certified Residential credential allows one to evaluate residential properties (for 1-4 families) regardless of complexity or value.
 One can appraise other types of properties that have sale values of less than $250,000.

 A bachelor's degree or 30 units of college level education is required.
 Additionally, 200 hours of appraiser education must be completed.
 Appraiser course work generally includes the study of appraisal procedures and principals, finance, sales comparison and site valuation, report writing, statistics, case studies and study of the Uniform Standards of Professional Appraisal Practice (USPAP).
 Prospective appraisers must also gain 2,500 hours of appraiser experience in the field.

 State Certified General and State Licensed

 State Certified General credential entitles appraisers to evaluate any property without dollar value constrictions, but the qualifications to obtain the general certification are more demanding.
 A bachelor's degree is required along with 300 hours of appraiser course work and 3,000 hours of field training.

 Many states also offer a state license for appraisers, which requires 30 semester hours of college education and 2,000 hours of field experience.
 While easier to obtain, the license carries detailed limitations on the types of property and property values that can be evaluated.

 Real Estate Appraiser Career Information

 Because appraisals are connected to real estate sales, employment as an appraiser can be difficult to find during an economic downturn.
-The BLS predicted an employment growth faster than the national average through 2028.
+The BLS predicted an employment growth about as fast as the national average through 2029.
 Appraisers can make themselves more employable by gaining the highest level of state certification.
 They may also find more work in large cities or by providing expertise in a particular location.